melles1991/usecuewebsite/_posts/en/2021-10-23-why-you-should-avoid-cloudflares-cdns.md

 ## Captchas

-You have seen them, especially on Cloudflare: captchas before you can enter a website.
+You must have seen them on Cloudflare: captchas before you can enter a website.
 They might work against DDOS attacks, but they are also the best way to nullify any conversion your website has left.

 ## Unethical